German Companies See Bleak Prospects For Rest Of 2020 After Covid-19 Outbreak

 BERLIN (dpa-AFX) - Germany's main industrial sectors are no longer expecting any strong rebound this year and over half of the companies are likely to be impacted by the coronavirus, which has spread over 100 countries globally causing supply-chain disruptions and hurting lives.

-Results of a survey by the think tank ifo revealed on Thursday that about 56 percent of German companies undergo negative effects from the spread of covid-19.
+The ifo survey revealed that about 56 percent of German companies undergo negative effects from the spread of covid-19.

 According to the survey conducted among 3,400 companies, travel agencies and tour operators were the worst hit.
 The hospitality industry was also badly affected.

-Germany's engineering industry association, VDMA on Thursday cut its production outlook for 2020.
+Germany's engineering industry association, VDMA cut its production outlook for 2020.
 Output of the mechanical engineering is forecast to fall 5 percent this year.

 Trade conflicts, global economic weakness and the structural changes in the auto industry have weighed on the mechanical engineering industry last year.
 The spread of coronavirus has made the situation even more difficult, the lobby noted.